 The College of Engineering’s Responsible Conduct of Research and Scholarship program is designed to engage students to be able to recognize, address, and resolve ethical issues in classroom, professional and research settings.
 The program consists of four mandatory two-hour workshops each offered 10 times per year.
 The student must complete all four workshops before advancing to candidacy.

 The preliminary examinations (prelims) are oral examinations that cover material taught in the five courses (noted above in “Preliminary Examination coursework”).
 See a full description of the prelim policies: Department of Aerospace Engineering Doctoral Degree and Preliminary Examination Policies and Procedures (PDF).

 The exam will be administered in 30 minutes per selected course and will cover all five courses.
 The preliminary examinations are given twice each academic year in early December and early May.
-To sign-up complete the Preliminary Examination Sign-Up Form (PDF).
+To sign-up complete the Prelim Sign-up form (PDF).

 One faculty member per course will be appointed to serve in the student’s PEC.
 Each of the three groups (Gas Dynamics, Structures and Materials, and Flight Dynamics and Controls) will decide which faculty members will sit on the PEC for each student.